Anthony James Pye Molloy

 Molloy was posted captain on 11 April 1778 and took command of the Trident 64, flying the broad pennant of Commodore John Elliott, and serving at the defence of New York in July 1778 and the action off Rhode Island during August 1778.
 After sailing with Vice-Admiral Hon.
 John Byron’s fleet in December as an independent ship following Elliott’s return home he fought in the Battle of Grenada on 6 July 1779.

 Remaining in the Leeward Islands he was present at the Battle of Martinique on 17 April when he lost fourteen men killed and twenty-six wounded, and was one of only five officers commended by Admiral Sir George Rodney.
 He thereafter served in the remainder of the Leeward Islands campaign from May to July, and having moved to the Intrepid 64 in the latter month he sailed to North America with the fleet that autumn before returning to the West Indies.
-He fought in the Battle of Fort Royal on 29 April 1781, and later did well at the Battle of the Chesapeake on 5 September 1781 where the Intrepid was second in line and one of four in the van which were badly damaged after being overwhelmed.
-He subsequently fought at the Battle of St. Kitts on 25/26 January 1782, but due to the desperate condition of his ship he was despatched to Jamaica and sent home with the May convoy, thereby missing the Battle of the Saintes.
+He fought in the Battle of Fort Royal on 29 April 1781, and later did well at the Battle of Chesapeake Bay on 5 September 1781 where the Intrepid was second in line and one of four in the van which were badly damaged after being overwhelmed, losing twenty-one men killed and thirty-five wounded.
+He subsequently fought at the Battle of St. Kitts on 25/26 January 1782 where she lost two men killed, but due to the desperate condition of his ship he was despatched to Jamaica and sent home with the May convoy, thereby missing the Battle of the Saintes.
 After arriving in England that August the Intrepid was paid off.

 In March 1783 he commissioned the Carnatic 74 as a guardship at Chatham, leaving her in the spring of 1785 when she transferred to Plymouth, from October to December 1787 he had the Fortitude 74, and during the summer of 1789 commanded the Bombay Castle 74 at Plymouth.
 Having recommissioned the Edgar 74 in January 1790, he commanded her during the Nookta Sound dispute of 1790 and the Russian rearmament of 1791 as a guard ship at Portsmouth.